mnr/writing-wip/dimensions_living_book/assistedLife.md

 "Are we allowed to drink beer here?"
 Greta asks.

 "I don't know," admits Bobbi.
-"Let's grab one and sneak into the staircase."
+"Let's grab one and sneak into the hall closet."

 I am not making this up.
 The Evergreen Meadows Senior Community marketing director will attest to the fact of finding Greta and Bobbi in the staircase, drinking a clandestine beer.
 She asked them why they were sneaking around and got the full story.
 By the way, independent residents can do anything they damn well please, as long as it doesn't scare the staff.
 Drinking beer in the staircase, or their room, or the common spaces is allowed.
 But it's much more fun if it's not.